Ready to Work? Call (800)-338-4599

-- You can only be on one local’s out-of-work list at a time, but you can be on any certified list you are qualified for. (i.e. bridge, finish, welding, etc.)
+- You can only be on one local’s ready-to-work line at a time, but you can be on as many certified lists as you are qualified for. (i.e. bridge, finish, welding, etc.)

 - If you accept a job from dispatch and fail to show for that job, you will be subject to a $50 fine and you will not be allowed back on the dispatch list until the fine is paid.

 Carpenters are free to solicit their own work from signatory contractors.

 Local unions supply members with a list of current jobs that are active in the area.

 - You must be on the ready-to-work line to be cleared.

 - You should be in good standing with your dues.

 - It is both the contractors and your responsibility to request a job referral upon being hired.

 There is a wealth of information about current and future work that is discussed at your local union meeting.

 Members at union meetings can provide insider information on the company they work for and whether they will be hiring in the near future.